cloudfoundry/credhub-cli/README.md

 	get --name <cred name>
 		Get the value and attributes of a Credential
-		-n, --name 'CRED'									Name of credential to retrieve
+		-n, --name 'CRED'									Name of the credential to retrieve

 	set --type <cred type> --name <cred name> [set params] Set the value and attributes of a credential
-		-t, --type ['password', 'value', 'certificate']		Sets the type of credential to store (Default: 'password') -n, --name 'CRED'									Selects the credential being set -O, --no-overwrite									Credential is not modified if stored value already exists
+		-t, --type ['password', 'value', 'certificate']		Sets the credential type (Default: 'password') -n, --name 'CRED'									Name of the credential to set -O, --no-overwrite									Credential is not modified if stored value already exists

 		Set parameters by [Type]